 With the North American landbridge, an alternative to freight shipments across the Panama Canal is thus available.
 For instance, a container from Singapore takes 36 days to reach New York using the Panama Canal sea route (the average figure is about 21 days between Asia and the East Coast).
 The same journey takes 19 days if the Landbridge is used (Double-stack rail transport using the Seattle-Chicago-New York rail chain).
-On average, transport services between the East Coast of the United States and Pacific-Asia are reduced from 6 days to 2 weeks, depending on the case.
-The North-American Landbridge is also competing for a market share of the traffic between Europe and Asia.
-It requires maritime shippers on average from 5 to 6 weeks to service the harbors of Tokyo and Rotterdam.
+On average, transport services between the East Coast of the United States and Pacific Asia are reduced from 6 days to 2 weeks, depending on the case.
+The North American Landbridge is also competing for a market share of the traffic between Europe and Asia.
+It requires maritime shippers, on average, from 5 to 6 weeks to service the harbors of Tokyo and Rotterdam.
 With the Landbridge, this time is reduced to about 3 weeks with a 6 days railway journey across North America.
-This option is not much used as post Panamax containership using the Suez Canal is the most cost-effective and reliable option to service European markets.
+This option is not much used as post-Panamax containership using the Suez Canal is the most cost-effective and reliable option to service European markets.
 It takes about 3.8 days to connect Los Angeles and Chicago and an additional 2.8 days to connect Chicago to New York.
-Alternatively, the Vancouver – Chicago connection takes about 6 days with the new Prince Rupert – Chicago link that can be done in about 4 days because of the lack of congestion, both at the port and along the long-distance rail corridor.
+Alternatively, the Vancouver – Chicago connection takes about 6 days, with the new Prince Rupert – Chicago link can be done in about 4 days because of the lack of congestion, both at the port and along the long-distance rail corridor.